root-project/web/manual/histograms/index.md

 `SCAT`: Draws a scatter-plot (default).

-`SPEC`: Uses [TSpectrum2Painter](https://root.cern/doc/master/classTSpectrum2Painter.html) tool for drawing.
+`SPEC`: Uses the {% include ref class="TSpectrum2Painter" %} tool for drawing.

 `TEXT`: Draws bin contents as text (format set via `gStyle->SetPaintTextFormat`).

 `TEXTnn`: Draws bin contents as text at angle nn (0 < nn < 90).

-`[cutg]`: Draws only the sub-range selected by the [TCutG](https://root.cern/doc/master/classTCutG.html) name "`cutg`".
+`[cutg]`: Draws only the sub-range selected by the {% include ref class="TCutG" %} name "`cutg`".

 `Z`: The Z option can be specified with the options: `BOX`, `COL`, `CONT`, `SURF`, and `LEGO` to display.

 **Drawing options for 3-D histogram classes**

-For detailed information on the drawing options for 3-D histogram classes, refer to [THistPainter](https://root.cern/doc/master/classTHistPainter.html).
+For detailed information on the drawing options for 3-D histogram classes, refer to {% include ref class="THistPainter" %}.

 By default, 3-D histograms are drawn as scatter plots.